charliegdev/dungeon-hunter/README.md

 *Note: This repo is written in ES6 without a transpiler, so it will only run on Chrome for now.
 Transpiling will surely be added in the future!*

 ![screenshot](screenshot.png)

+## Compile and Run
+* Use `npm run build` to transpile all ES6 scripts in `/src` directory, and store them in `/dist`.
+* Use `npm run host` to transpile then launch a simple web server.
+Open your browser and go to `http://localhost:8080` to see the game.